YasHabib/MarketPlace_For_You/README.md

 # MarketPlace_For_You<br><br>

 To start the project, clone the project into your drive.
 Start Docker Compose. <br>
-To open swagger ui, launch http://localhost:35010/swagger/index.html into your web browser. **Swagger UI is not set to automatically upon upon debugging** Make sure docker is installed and marketplaceforyou.api and marketplaceforyou.db is running.<br>
+To open swagger ui, launch http://localhost:35010/swagger/index.html into your web browser. **Swagger UI is not set to automatically upon upon debugging**.
+Make sure docker is installed and marketplaceforyou.api and marketplaceforyou.db is running.<br>

 **important**<br>
 Few APIs may not work as the Auth0 account used for this project was associated with my work email which I currently do not have access to.
 Hence authorization has been currently removed so you can test out the APIs without using a bearer token.
 However, some API uses the login userid to fetch information.<br>